 Hiking boots will generally have an insole that is designed to provide “average” comfort to an “average” foot.

 There will be some basic extra cushioning and some of the higher-end shoes will have some orthotic design elements to them.
-The firmness will vary with most hiking boots tending towards a firmer, more rigid insole.
+The firmness will vary with most boots tending towards a firmer, more rigid insole.

 Sometimes you’ll see shoes referred to as “control”, “cushion” or “neutral” which refers to the amount of structure built into the shoe and insole.

 If you have no issues with your feet, then a neutral shoe/boot will be fine.
 If you prefer a bit more shock-absorption you’ll go for the cushioned option, while shoes designated as “control” will have design features to control your gait and correct for things like over-pronation.

 Variances in the shape and size of feet mean that a good pair of hiking shoes should get you pretty close to a good fit.

 Most hiking boot insoles are removable.
 You could slip a thin profile one in on top.
 You could also remove the factory-fitted one the shoe came with and replace it with a higher volume one that feels just right for you.

 What are the Benefits of Insoles?